axeluhl/sailing-analytics/wiki/planning/businesscases/smartphonetracking.md

 ## Purpose

-Providing casual sailors with a mobile solution for arranging an amateur regatta supported by SAP's Sailing Analytics.
+Providing casual sailors with a mobile solution for arranging an amateur regatta featuring SAP Sailing Analytics.

 ## Features